docxology/p3if/docs/p3if_paste.md

 of their origin, structure, and implementation, the following patterns and insights were
 gleaned:
-● Previous attempts at interoperability layers for frameworks tended to focus on generating one-to-one maps between the interoperability layer’s components and those of other frameworks and reference architectures as a basis for comparison [61,62].
+● Previous attempts at interoperability layers for frameworks tended to focus on generating one-to-one maps between the interoperability layer's components and those of other frameworks and reference architectures as a basis for comparison [61,62].
 While this may have been a feasible goal at the time of initial development, the sheer volume of frameworks makes this untenable, and the bilateral matching arrests further integration across multiple frameworks.
-● Requirements “Cubes” are a norm across multiple disciplines (reflecting the ambition of expanding their dimensionality from 2 sets of factors (i.e., a matrix) to 3 sets.
+● Requirements "Cubes" are a norm across multiple disciplines (reflecting the ambition of expanding their dimensionality from 2 sets of factors (i.e., a matrix) to 3 sets.
 ● Expansion and adaptation of existing frameworks to fit particular use-cases or contexts is not uncommon, but each derivative release tends to be considered its own, standalone novel framework to replace the previous one.
-Later frameworks tend to not be “backwards compatible.”
+Later frameworks tend to not be "backwards compatible."
 ● All dimensions and underlying attributes of all examined frameworks fit into one of the following emergent categories: Properties, Processes, or Perspectives (see Table 3).
-● As noted in Table 2 above, the following categories, or clades, of common contexts for the development of frameworks emerged during early review: “Defense Systems Engineering”, “Enterprise Requirements Engineering”, “Government Requirements Engineering”, “Finance, Accounting, and Banking”, “Data/Cyber Security”, “Military Science”, and “Interorganizational Collaboration.”
+● As noted in Table 2 above, the following categories, or clades, of common contexts for the development of frameworks emerged during early review: "Defense Systems Engineering", "Enterprise Requirements Engineering", "Government Requirements Engineering", "Finance, Accounting, and Banking", "Data/Cyber Security", "Military Science", and "Interorganizational Collaboration."
 ● As suggested in prior sections, the more expansive (multi-factor) frameworks tended to be the most difficult to document, due to inconsistencies in documentation, proliferation of variables, and limitations of visualization.